typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

 ### Scheduling Bulk Updates/Inserts with Cron Jobs

-The following PL/pgSQL function converts unsynced rows into NDJSON and then upserts them into Typesense in bulk.
+The following PL/pgSQL function converts unsynced rows into NDJSON and then upserts them into Typesense.
 If the upsert fails, the tracking table *products_sync_tracker* will be reverted to reflect this failure.
 By incorporating the function into a cron job, syncing at intervals becomes possible natively in PostgreSQL without the use of external servers.
 Though this is impressive, it does take up database resources.
 These functions should be set-up to finish quickly, so it is important to keep the payload size relatively low.
 By default, requests made by the *HTTP* extension timeout after 5 seconds.
 However, this can be changed by modifying the global variable *http.timeout_msec*.

 #### Modifying HTTP Timeout